Slips, trips and falls

 Research has shown that by implementing an Risk Management Option such as Real Safety’s KAG safety rails, anti-slip walkways or anti-slip solutions on stairs and ladders, the probability of STFs in a potential slip event is reduced from 10 % to 0.1 %.
 Indeed, a Danish offshore wind company reduced the number of STF accidents from 12 accidents with negligible consequences to 0 accidents after installing our anti-slip solutions.
 In another case, a Danish-flagged ship reduced the number of STF accidents from 3 to 0. ¹

 ¹ Master Thesis: Reducing Slips, Trips, and Falls in the Maritime Industry and Offshore Installations – Best Practice.
 Author: Tanja Rasmussen, Master of Risk and Safety Management, Aalborg University.
 2021.

 Download the full research paper here:

-Slip, trip and falls Risk Areas:
+Visit our anti-slip, trip and falls Risk Areas:

 Escape routes – Drill Floors – Walkways – Stairs – Dropped objects

 - Preventing Slip and Fall Injuries in the Oil & Gas Industry – Occupational Health & Safety (ohsonline.com)

 - What do slip and trip accidents cost?